 There are several reasons to suggest that it is worth putting a home lift or elevator in the home.

-Add Value to Home: It has been estimated that a home lift could add 10 per cent or more to the property value of the home according to media reports.
+Add Value to Home: It has been estimated that a home lift could add 10 per cent or more to the property value of the home but this is only according to lift manufacturers.
+This has not been independently verified.

 Improve Your Lifestyle: Installing a lift in the home for homeowners who are older and starting to find the stairs too challenging to climb every day or individuals with mobility issues is a great way to improve your lifestyle and make life easier.